departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-35.md

   * Pole testing
 * Reinstatement measurements and whether the reinstatement is a final reinstatement must be provided for excavation reinstatement type.
   * Optionally, a second set of coordinates may be provided.
+  * However, this is mandatory for each individual site which is over 10 metres in length/width as per Section 70 NRSWA.
 * Number of holes must be provided for bar holes, core holes and pole testing reinstatement types.

 _(Previously section 4.7 in Business rules v0.1 draft)_